theintern/intern/README.md

 * [Sauce Labs](http://www.saucelabs.com)
 * [TestingBot](http://www.testingbot.com)

-In many cases, the only configuration you'll need to do to create a tunnel is provide authentication data.
+In many cases, the only configuration you’ll need to do to create a tunnel is provide authentication data.
 This can be provided via options to a Tunnel constructor or via environment variables.
 The service tunnels use the following environment variables:

 Tunnel class                | Environment variables
 ----------------------------|----------------------------------------------------